-If you know what Modulation type is used for your service, select the desired modulation type and then click Apply.
+If you are instructed by your ISP to change the Modulation type is used for your service, select the desired modulation type and then click Apply.
 The modulation types available are T1413, G.DMT, GLITE and MMODE.
-By default the Modem uses MMODE.
+By default, the Router will automatically detect the modulation used; this setting is listed as MMODE (Multi-mode).